clhain/sandbox/docs/installation/byoc-helm.md

 #           - email
 ```

-The first 7 are required for a default install, and the argo-cd server OIDC configs are strongly recommended.
+The first 7 are required for a default install.
+The OIDC configuration section under argo-cd.server OIDC configs are strongly recommended
+to prevent public access to the (read only) ArgoCD gui.

 ## 4. Install The Sandbox Base Helm Chart